athieriot/jexter/README.markdown

 # Jexter

-## Spray server for dynamic, fake JSON
+## Spray server for dynamic, fake REST data

 This project intent to be a lightweight server to provide a fake REST interface for you application.